CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     !!!guard "Guarded Method"
         This function is only callable by the `burner` contract.

     Function to transfer coins.
-This function can only be called during the COLLECT or EXCHANGE epochs.
-It is called within the burn function of the CowSwapBurner contract.
+This function can only be called during the `COLLECT` or `EXCHANGE` epochs and is used to transfer the different admin fee tokens to the burner contract when calling the `collect` function.

     | Input   | Type      | Description                    |
     | ------- | --------- | ------------------------------ |